HoldInArms/helloGrails-Freemarker/README.md

 helloGrails-Freemarker
 ======================

-This is an example projecft using Grails and Freemarker
+This is an example CRUD project using Grails and Freemarker

+Run:

+	grails run-app

+Stop:

+	grails stop-app

+Liquibase upadte:

-Liquibase upadte: grails dbm-update
+	grails dbm-update